-1 T Proposed Standard Specific wWritten criteria, policies and procedures, including 4-1 policies and procedures designed to recruit and admit a diverse student population, must be followed when admitting predoctoral students.
-Intent 4-1 to 4-3 4-4: The dental education curriculum is a scientifically oriented program which is rigorous and intensive.
-Admissions criteria and procedures should ensures the selection of a diverse student body with the potential for successfully completing the program.
-The administration and faculty, in cooperation with appropriate institutional personnel, should establish admissions procedures that are non-discriminatory and ensure the quality of the program.
-Dental Assisting Standard 1-7 There must be an active advisory committee to serve as a liaison between the program, local dental and allied dental professionals and the community.
+Proposed Standard 4-1 Specific wW ritten criteria, policies and procedures, including policies and procedures designed to recruit and admit a diverse student population, must be followed when admitting predoctoral Dental Assisting Standard 1-7 There must be an active advisory committee to serve as a liaison between the program, local dental and allied dental professionals and the community.
 Dentists and dental assistants must be equally represented.
 Intent: The purpose of the advisory committee is to provide a mutual exchange of information for program enhancement, meeting program and community needs, standards of patient care, and scope of practice.
 Membership should include representation from a variety of practice settings.
 The program administrator, faculty, students, and appropriate institutional personnel are non-voting participants.
-Examples of evidence to demonstrate compliance may include: •Membership responsibilities are defined and terms staggered to provide both new input and continuity •Diverse membership with consideration given to student representation, recent graduate(s), public representation, and a profile of the local dental community. •Responsibilities of program representatives on the committee are defined in writing.Meeting minutes are maintained and distributed to committee members.
-Standard 2-14 The dental science aspect of the curriculum must include content at the familiarity level in: a.
+Examples of evidence to demonstrate compliance may include: Membership responsibilities are defined and terms staggered to provide both new input and continuity Diverse membership with consideration given to student representation, recent graduate(s), public representation, and a profile of the local dental community.
+Responsibilities of program representatives on the committee are defined in writing.
+Meeting minutes are maintained and distributed to committee Standard 2-14 members.
+The dental science aspect of the curriculum must include content at the familiarity level in: a.
 Oral pathology b.
 General anatomy and physiology c.
 Microbiology d.
 Nutrition e.
 Pharmacology to include: i.
-Drug requirements, agencies, and regulations i.
 Drug requirements, agencies, and regulations ii.
-Drug prescriptions n.
 Drug prescriptions

-Page 0602 Appendix 2 Subpage 8 Diversity and Learning Environment Dental Public Health RC CODA Winter 2025
+Page 502 Appendix 2 Subpage 8 Diversity and Learning Environment Dental Laboratory Technology RC CODA Winter 2025